Yuvanshankar2/AWK-Interpreter/README.md

 # Project Description

-I implemented an interpreter for the AWK scripting language in Java which consists of the following core components:
+Language used for this project: Java

 1) Designed and Implemented an interpreter for AWK, a text processing scripting language, using a 3-stage agile software development methodology.

-3) Implemented a Lexer phase, which tokenizes an incoming AWK script and stores the resulting tokens in a list.
+2) Implemented a Lexer phase, which tokenizes an incoming AWK script and stores the resulting tokens in a list.

-4)
-5) Implemented a Parser phase which parses the list of tokens to generate an Abstract Syntax Tree (AST), providing a structured hierarchical representation of the whole script.
+3) Implemented a Parser phase which parses the list of tokens to generate an Abstract Syntax Tree (AST), providing a structured hierarchical representation of the whole script.

-7) Implemented an Interpreter phase, which walks through the AST and executes each parsed component.
+4) Implemented an Interpreter phase, which walks through the AST and executes each parsed component.
 It leverages hashmaps to store the computed values of global and local variables.

-9) Utilized the JUnit testing library to develop unit tests for each phase of the project.
+5) Utilized the JUnit testing library to develop unit tests for each phase of the project.

 This project can help users understand: